 Project - Darwen Tower

 Our role: To produce a condition report and design a repair plan for the tower, and developing working methods, suitable for the exposed, remote location.
 To obtain listed building consent and Natural England assent.
-To help with tendering and contractor appointment.
 The works are now on site and being managed by BwD Council on behalf of the townspeople of Darwen.

 Conservation Structural Engineer: Mann Williams

 If you would like to discuss your project with us just fill out your email address and we will be in touch